-229 (e) Upon receipt of the notification required pursuant to subsection (c) the agency shall have 180 days to 230 determine whether the agency will acquire title to, or another interest in, said real property and to provide 231 such notice to the commissioner; provided, however, that the agency shall send preliminary notification to 232 the commissioner within 30 days of its receipt of such notice stating its intention to decline title to, or 233 other interest in, said real property or to undertake a due diligence review within such 180 day period.
-The 234 preliminary notification shall not be binding upon the agency.
-The agency's determination whether to 235 accept title to, or an interest in, said real property shall be based on an analysis as to the feasibility and need for the development, operation or maintenance of the real property, in whole or in part, substantially 236 237 for institutional, governmental, industrial, or commercial uses which will prevent or eliminate blight, 238 economic dislocation, economic distress, or unemployment, or for such other public purposes as the 239 agency may determine.
-The agency shall, within 21 days of receipt of a request from the host 240 municipality or the regional planning agency, provide said host municipality and the regional planning 241 agency any information acquired from its analysis of the real property, including but not limited to,

-242 appraisals, surveys, site evaluations, site preparation, plans, recordings, smart growth review and any

-- other work product relating to pre-development or development of the real property pursuant to the - 244 provisions of this chapter.
+(e) Upon receipt of the notification required pursuant to subsection (c) the agency shall have 180 days from receipt of such notice to determine whether the agency will accept title to, or another interest in, said real property and to provide such notice to the commissioner; provided, however, that the agency shall send preliminary notification to the commissioner within 30 days of its receipt of such notice stating its intention to decline title to, or other interest in, said real property or to undertake a due diligence review within such 180 day period.
+The preliminary notification shall not be binding upon the agency.
+The agency's determination whether to accept title to, or an interest in, said real property shall be based on an analysis as to the feasibility and need for the development, operation or maintenance of the real property, in whole or in part, substantially for institutional, governmental, industrial, or commercial uses which will prevent or eliminate blight, economic dislocation, economic distress, or unemployment, or for such other public purposes as the agency may determine.
+The agency shall, within 21 days of receipt of a request from the host municipality or the regional planning agency, provide said host municipality and the regional planning agency any information acquired from its analysis of the real property, including but not limited to, appraisals, surveys, site evaluations, site preparation, plans, recordings, smart growth review and any other work product relating to pre-development or development of the real property pursuant to the provisions of this chapter.

-245 If the agency elects to acquire title to, or another interest in, the real property through a conveyance, a 246 lease not to exceed 99 years, a rental or transfer, the agency shall so notify the commissioner within said 247 180 day time period by providing an offer to acquire such real property.
-The offer shall include a 248 proposed redevelopment plan and a purchase or lease price for the real property determined by using 249 customarily accepted appraisal methodologies and subject to uses, restrictions and encumbrances as may 250 be determined by the general court and the commissioner.
-The agency shall also send its proposed 251 redevelopment plan to the host municipality and the regional planning agency serving the area where the 252 real property is located.
+If the agency elects to acquire title to, or another interest in, the real property through a conveyance or by a lease not to exceed 99 years, a rental or transfer, the agency shall so notify the commissioner within said 180 day time period by providing an offer to purchase or lease such real property.
+The offer shall include a proposed redevelopment plan and a purchase or lease price for the real property determined by using customarily accepted appraisal methodologies and subject to uses, restrictions and encumbrances as may be determined by the general court and the commissioner.
+The agency shall also send its proposed redevelopment plan to the host municipality and the regional planning agency serving the area where the real property is located.